wp-plugins/wp-website-monitoring/readme.txt

 WordPress Website Monitoring is so really to use: enable the plugin and that’s all.
 Your website is automatically monitored.

-This service is brought by WP Rocket : http://wp-rocket.me

 == Installation ==

 1. Upload the complete `wp-website-monitoring` folder to the `/wp-content/plugins/` directory